alite/vjlxnr/_pages/documentation.md

 title: Documentation
 permalink: /docs/
 ---
+… here you will find a loose collection of things documenting various aspects of VJlxnr …

 # Documentation, tech.
-Sepcs and other Resources
+Specs and other Resources

 {% for doc in site.documentation %}
 <h2>